 All boxers are rated according to their weight division taking into consideration their result based activities, fight records and the quality of their opposition.
 These criteria do not weigh the same in relation to the rating of a boxer and are in no particular order.

-Ratings will be compiled and issued monthly; retrospectively and will be publicised on the BSA website by no later than the 10th day of each month.
-The ratings will take into consideration all fights that took place between the first and last day of each month.
+Ratings will be compiled and issued monthly; retrospectively and will be published on the BSA website by no later than the 10th day of each month.
+The ratings will take into consideration all fights that took place between the first and last day of each month and will be considered chronologically.

 Ratings will be compiled with the following, non-exhaustive, guiding rules.1.
 Boxers’ Activity, Record and Status

-- A rated boxer will be kept in the ratings for as long as he/she remains active and his/her rating will be, in the majority, activity based.
+- A rated boxer will be kept in the ratings for as long as he/she remains active in the same or different weight division and his/her rating will be, in the majority, activity based.

 - A boxer who has been inactive for a continuous period of more than 12 months will be removed from ratings.